-The detailed comments we have received from stakeholders, together with our own internal work, have allowed us to develop well-justified RIIO-ED1 business plans which will deliver long-term value for our customers and stakeholders.
-Our final business plans will allow us to continue to improve our performance in the areas of safety, network reliability and quality, customer service, cost efficiency and employee engagement.
+The detailed comments we have received from stakeholders, together with our own internal work, have allowed us to develop our RIIO-ED1 business plans which will deliver value for money for our customers and stakeholders over the long term.
+Our final business plans will allow us to achieve upper third performance amongst the 14 distribution networks in Great Britain in the areas of safety, network reliability and quality, customer service, cost efficiency and employee engagement.

-Since our formation more than three years ago, I am pleased that we have delivered a step change in performance while innovating and being socially responsible for vulnerable customers.
-Customer interruptions and customer minutes lost improved by 31% and 48% respectively over the last three years.
+Since our formation as UK Power Networks more than three years ago, I am pleased that we have delivered a step change in performance.
+We have done this whilst innovating to ensure the optimal solutions on our networks and at the same time being socially responsible to take account of the needs of vulnerable customers.
+Customer interruptions and customer minutes lost improved by 30% and 42% over the last three years.
 We are ahead of plan on network investment as measured by load and health indices, customer service is improving, we are making cost savings that we will pass on to customers, and most importantly the safety of our network continues to improve.
 We have also made significant improvements in connections customer service, and in facilitating competition in connections services provision.
 Our stakeholders have told us there is still more to do in customer service and connections, so we will build on these improvements through our transformation project, which is focused on modernising our processes and systems to be in line with best practice.
-This project is fully funded by our shareholders, and will deliver sustainable future improvements including service enhancements, and cost savings for customers.
+This project is fully funded by our shareholders, and will deliver sustainable future improvements including service enhancements and cost savings for customers.

 Innovation is at the core of our culture of continuous improvement, and our plan fully embraces the transition to a smart grid over the next two price control periods.
 We already use many 'smart' techniques as evidenced by the high asset utilisation, relatively low cost of our services, and high network reliability.
 Our RIIO-ED1 plan incorporates significant savings from smart network operations.
+We have proved our ability to deliver on difficult assignments as evidenced by faultless electricity distribution during the London 2012 Olympic and Paralympic games and a number of other world events that have taken place in London and other parts of our region.

-We are planning to spend £1.9 billion during RIIO-ED1 to deliver our outputs.
-This is an increase of 1% on an equivalent DPCR5 period (8 years) as a result of new activity (smart metering) and an ageing asset base.
-In today's tough economic climate, demands on customers are increasing and we are very conscious that whilst electricity distribution costs represent only about 16% of the electricity bill, we have our part to play in making electricity affordable.
-Therefore, I am pleased that our final plan offers upfront price decreases in 2015 of 13% in real terms, with average prices during RIIO-ED1 4% below the end of DPCR5.
+We are planning to spend £6.6 billion during RIIO-ED1 to deliver our outputs.
+This is an increase of 3% on an equivalent DPCR5 period (8 years) as a result of new activity (smart metering) and an ageing asset base.
+In today's tough economic climate, demands on customers are increasing and we are very conscious that whilst electricity distribution costs represent only around 16% of the electricity bill, we have our part to play in making electricity affordable.
+Therefore, I am pleased that our final plan offers upfront price decreases in 2015 of 9% in real terms on average across our three networks, with average prices during RIIO-ED1 2% below the end of DPCR5.
+We expect that this will maintain UK Power Networks' average prices as the lowest of the network groups in Great Britain.